Khazdul/MUME/README.md

 Tracks and displays remaining time for spells and various buffs/maluses.<br>
 Usage: Type 'affects' to toggle the window.<br>

+<b>AffectsTimer (userWindow)</b><br>
+Same as above but displays affects in a userWindow (which can be moved outside mudlet main window)<br>
+Usage: Type 'affects' to toggle the window. 'affectbigger' and 'affectsmaller' changes the size of the window.<br>

 <b>Blindmonitor</b><br>
 Tracks what's been blinded and shows remaining time until it wears off.<br>
 Usage: Type 'blinds' to toggle the window.
 Press the help button for more info.<br>